joe-arul/joe-arul.github.io/_pages/experience.md

 > Research Work:

-- Achieved 30% better recall rate than existing threat-detection solutions by pre-training LLMs (Both Masked and Causal) to identify anomalies in SIEM logs.
+- Developed and pre-trained LLMs (with BERT, GPT architecture) to detect anomalies in SIEM logs, resulting in a 30% enhancement in threat-detection rates compared to existing solutions on the market.
 - Employed Inference optimization strategies to improve LLM prediction speed by 72% (C++).
-- Built Python APIs for model usage, inference, and report generation.
+- Built Python APIs to aid cyber analysts in model use, inference and automatic threat report generation.

 > Administrative tasks (Cybersecurity courses):

-- Automated several data collection processes using web-scraping tools and scripts, saving 6+ hours weekly for the relevant teams.
+- Automated data collection processes utilizing web-scraping tools, saving outreach teams 6+ hours weekly.
 - Served as the TA for the cybersecurity technical course, supported students in their learning efforts and employed engagement strategies to increase course completion rates.
 - Assisted professors in producing statistics and in creating presentations for grant related activities.